hxrshxz/ground-sense-bot/PREDEFINED_PROMPTS.md

    - Intent detection: Local keyword matching (no API)
    - SQL generation: Local Ollama (no cost)
-   - Only Gemini for text generation
+   - Only Ollama for SQL generation

 3. **Schema Awareness**